CaseyRo/atlas/README.md

 - Python FastAPI app: `scripts/app.py`

 To edit UI:
-- Modify React app under `/react-ui`
+- Modify the React app under `data/react-ui`
-- Rebuild and copy static files to `/html`
+- Use `npm run dev` locally; Docker builds run `npm run build` for you
-- _automated deplolyment and publish to dockerhub using the script deploy.sh_
+- Use `deploy.sh` when you need to tag and publish a release image
 ---

 ## ⚙️ Automation Notes